§ 5-65-5. Registered application.

 (d) An applicant must be at least eighteen (18) years of age.

-(e) Satisfactory proof shall be provided to the board evidencing the completion of five (5) hours of continuing education units which will be required to be maintained by residential contractors as a condition of registration as determined by the board pursuant to established regulations.
+(e) Satisfactory proof shall be provided to the board evidencing the completion of five (5) hours of continuing education units that will be required to be maintained by residential contractors as a condition of registration as determined by the board pursuant to established regulations.

 (f) A certification in a form issued by the board shall be completed upon registration or license or renewal to ensure contractors are aware of certain provisions of this law and shall be signed by the registrant before a registration can be issued or renewed.